RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 When metrics start arriving to Uptrace, you should see a couple of dashboards in the Metrics tab.
 In total, Uptrace should create 3 dashboards for Redis Enterprise metrics:

-- "Redis: Nodes" dashboard displays a list of cluster nodes with ability to click on a node to view node metrics.
+- "Redis: Nodes" dashboard displays a list of cluster nodes.
+You can select a node to view its metrics.

 - "Redis: Databases" displays a list of Redis databases in all cluster nodes.
 To find a specific database, you can use filters or sort the table by columns.